stolzenp/fastapi-post-classifier/README.md

 - The class labels are hardcoded for simplicity but can be easily extended.

 ## Potential Improvements
 - Incorporating Terraform as an Infrastructure as Code (IaC) tool could significantly improve infrastructure management.
-By codifying cloud resources (such as storage accounts, virtual machines, and Kubernetes)
+For example, by codifying cloud resources (such as storage accounts, virtual machines, and Kubernetes).
 - Integrate Azure Application Insights or a similar SDK to enable detailed monitoring, error tracking, and performance insights for the microservice.